tarao/namedcap-scala/README.md

 ```

 The library is available on [Maven Central][maven].
 Currently,
-supported Scala version is 2.11.
+supported Scala versions are 2.11 and 2.12.

 Basic usage
 -----------